Updated on December 20, 2024

 Rehab Together

-Commonly Abused OTC Medications
+What are Commonly Abused OTC Medications?

 Certain OTC medications are abused more frequently than others.
+These medications are typically abused for their active ingredients.

 Cough Medications (Dextromethorphan or DXM)